 - HTTP configuration: choose a website that will be the default home page and the log retention period,

 - Consumption: monitor disk space consumption for your entire server,

 - Resources: change the resource limits by account (e.g. RAM usage).

-It is possible to remove the permissions we have on other profiles.
-The removal is not done finely, they will all be deleted.
+It is possible to remove the permissions that we have on other profiles through the Permissions > My Permissions menu.
+The removal is not fine, they will all be removed.

 When creating permissions to an email address that does not have an alwaysdata profile, that person will receive an email to initialize its profile.